nicoladimitri/grant-program/applications/research_TEMPLATE_Dimitri_VeChain.md

    The Economics of VeChain

 ## Applicants
-(Mr) Nicola Dimitri (the only applicant)
+(Mr) Nicola Dimitri (the only applicant)  https://docenti.unisi.it/en/nicoladimitri

-Professor of Economics, Department of Economics and Statistics, University of Siena, Piazza San Francesco 7, 53100 Siena-Italy.
+Professor of Economics, Department of Economics and Statistics www.deps.unisi.it, University of Siena www.unisi.it, Piazza San Francesco 7, 53100 Siena-Italy.
 For completeness below I insert my CV from which you can evince my profile and experience.
 As you can see, my main recent research interests are in game theory, auctions and their applications, blockchain and cryptocurrencies.
 For your perusal, in the CV I highlighted in yellow the activities/publications which are closer to the blockchain/cryptocurrencies fields.
 I would also like to add that I’m recently being involved in other blockchain based-projects, not yet included in the CV.
 Let me also notice I am currently Associate Editor of the journals “Frontiers in Blockchain” and “IET Blockchain”.

 ## Payment Address